benkahlert/Game-engine/README.md

-## Rain
+## Unfinished game engine
- Rain is a game development engine made from scratch in Java.
+ This is my attempt at my own game development engine, just for learning purposes.